Large site logo

 My policy is never to review a book without reading it thoroughly and marking errors (or key passages) with Post-it ™ notes.
 Alas, I have not always held to this standard.
 In my list of more than 160 written reviews, some are incomplete and others are skimpier than they should be.
 I might simply defer putting these deficient reviews online until I can get the book again and do a proper job on it.
 Realistically, this is not likely to happen, as people are continually writing and publishing new ones.6 So I have set up a list I call "Snapshots" for the rush jobs.
 If I do manage a full review of one of these neglected books, I can easily promote it to the main roster.

-1 I am a member of the Experimental Rocket Propulsion Society.
+1 I was a member of the Experimental Rocket Propulsion Society.
 At their general meetings, a pun tax of 25¢ per pun is charged.

 2 What was that you said about the "two-bit humor"? <grin>